trisulnsm/dinodoc/trisuldocs/docs/ug/ui/create_dashboards.md

 From the same menu, click **Clone** in case you need to take a copy of the dashboard before deleting the dashboard.

-You can also share the dashboard across different contexts by clicking **Export to App JSON** on the same menu.
-This will download the Dashboard in JSON format to your device.

 ## How to Import a Dashboard